moveshelf/python-api-example/README.md

 **The API key should be kept secret.**

+### Configuration

+You can customize connection details to your environment by copying and renaming `mvshlf-config.spec.json` to `mvhslf-config.json`.

+In this file you can customize the following:

+* `apiKeyFileName`: The filename of the api key file downloaded in the previous step, there is no need to change this if you downloaded it from Moveshelf.
+* `apiUrl`: The graphql url to use for your connection.
+You can change it based on your needs as follow:
+`https://api.<region>.<environment>.moveshelf.com/graphql`.
+You can get the region and environment parameters from your Moveshelf instance url.

 ## Running

 The `cli.py` file provides a simple command line interface to the API.